 How much will this cost me?

-Points will be assessed to your record, you will pay a set fine and court costs, and your insurance may go up.
+Points will be assessed to your Missouri driving record, you will pay a set fine and court costs, and your insurance rates may go up.
 While it seems like the easy way out, just paying a ticket can cost you dearly in the future.
 In fact many employers are now requesting driving records from potential employees and having too many tickets could keep you from getting that job you really want.

 Do I have to take a driving class?